- MESSIAH IN THE NEW FESTIVAL OF ROSH HASHANAH II AND CHANUKKAH II

 - Prophetic Narrative #2: “Now the Pesach, the Feast of the Yehudim, was near”

 - Prophetic Narrative #3: “The Pesach of the Yehudim was near”

 - Prophetic Narrative #4: Messiah is anointed on the 8th day of Nisan (6 days before Pesach)

 MESSIAH IN EZEKIEL’S NEW FESTIVAL OF ROSH HASHANAH II AND CHANUKKAH II

-What follows in this chapter are four prophetic narratives that are found in the Besorah (Good news) of the Endowment of the Grace of Adonai.
+What follows in this chapter are four prophetic narratives that are found in the Besorah (Good news) of the Endowment of the Grace of Adonai (the LORD).
 All four of these prophetic narratives are providentially tethered to the same Jewish calendar dates as is Ezekiel’s new yet future Festival that will be observed in the messianic kingdom (the future thousand year reign of Messiah).